How We Update Content

 We are often asked if we audit the reputation of programs abroad.
 This is a challenge since programs change so quickly and assessments are often individual.
 We take the precautions above to establish the organization's credibility.
 We also encourage our users to think critically when accessing resources, conducting their own audits of programs and organizations.
 Instilling a critical mindset in students searching for programs and opportunities abroad is the ultimate strategy for a successful online program search.
 As such, we offer a number of excellent articles related to this subject (you must log in to access the links below):

-- Volunteer Abroad: How to Research an Organization
+- Volunteer Abroad: How to Research & Choose an Organization

 - Internship Abroad: Finding the Right Internship

 - Study Abroad: Financing Study Abroad: Scholarships & Grants (includes three study abroad review sites)

 Note also that we take reader comments seriously.
 If there is a complaint about a resource or organization listed in the guide, we will take it into consideration and look into deleting the listing.
 Likewise, if users have suggestions for reputable, cost-effective programs that we have not yet included, we are also open to suggestions.